Epic’s antitrust case against Apple’s App Store monopoly

 Payment processing complaint

-On the payment processing side, Apple “coerces all developers who wish to use its App Store to use exclusively Apple’s own payment processing platform for all in-app purchases.
+On the payment processing side, Apple “coerces” all developers who wish to use its App Store to exclusively use Apple’s own payment processing platform for all in-app purchases.
 Apple also prohibits developers from even mentioning the option of alternative payments for in-app goods outside of the app.

 Other payment processors can’t compete with Apple.
 It stands as the “sole middleman” between users and a vast array of developers.
-Those developers don’t get access to Apple’s data on the users.
+Those developers don’t get access to Apple’s data on their users.
 By contrast, Epic Games pointed out that on the Mac, Apple allows third-party payment processing services.
 One result is lower prices.

 “It’s Apple’s way or the highway,” Epic Games said.